Roy Wales: Career

-Through his career he has founded many choirs and choruses including the London Student Chorale and London Chorale, Southend Festival Chorus, Brisbane Chorale in 1983, and the English Concert Singers and Chorus in 1989.
+Through his career he founded many choirs and choruses including the London Student Chorale and London Chorale, Southend Festival Chorus, Brisbane Chorale in 1983, and the English Concert Singers and Chorus in 1989.

-In May 2003, Wales founded the Cornwall International Male Voice Choral Festival, and he is the Festival Vice President.
+In May 2003, Wales founded the Cornwall International Male Voice Choral Festival, and he was the Festival Vice President.
 The first Festival featured 50 choirs from Cornwall, the wider UK and internationally.

-In 2011, Wales founded Rottingdean Arts and he is currently chairman and artistic director.
+In 2011, Wales founded Rottingdean Arts and was its first chairman and artistic director.
 In 2013, Wales was nominated as a finalist in the Argus Achievement Awards for Contribution to Arts and Culture for his work with Rottingdean Arts.

 Premieres of works by Leonard Bernstein

 On 6 June 1966, Wales conducted the first London performance of Leonard Bernstein's Chichester Psalms with the London Academic Orchestra, London Student Chorale and Pro Arte Singers in the Duke's Hall of the Royal Academy of Music.
-Bernstein's work also featured in the official opening concert of the University of Warwick Arts Centre in October 1974, in the presence of the Composer, who was the recipient of an Honorary Doctorate from the University.
+Bernstein's work also featured in the official opening concert of the University of Warwick Arts Centre in October 1974, in the presence of the Composer, who was the recipient of an Honorary Doctorate from the university.

 Wales received personal permission from Leonard Bernstein to give the UK Premiere of his Bernstein Mass in Coventry Theatre on 16 May and the Royal Albert Hall on 17 May 1976.
 Performers included the City of Birmingham Symphony Orchestra, London Chorale, Cycles Dance Company, The London Chorale and University of Warwick Chorus.
-The London performance was reviewed in The Guardian, The Times, The Daily Telegraph and The Financial Times.

 Wales also conducted the Australian premiere of the Bernstein Mass on 11 April 1986 in the Concert Hall of the Queensland Performing Arts Centre, with the celebrant Jonathon Welch amongst the performers.
-The premiere was reviewed in The Australian, The Courier-Mail, and The Sunday Mail.